ProductivityTools-TechBricks/ProductivityTools.TechBricks.Api/README.md

 ## Configuration
+- I code it in the vscode.
+- In the ```.vscode``` directory I have a lanuch.json file.
+- In that file two two configurations are dfined for prod and dev environment
+- Configuration has envFile variable that points to the file with the variables that should be set for the environment.
-For local run I have Environment Variable set which points out to the ServiceAccont json file
+- in the .env file I have project and path to the serviceaccount.json file

 ![PycharmEnvVariable](Images/PycharmEnvVariable.png)

-For GCP I setup the ``GOOGLE_CLOUD_PROJECT`` environment variable in the ``cloudbuild.yaml`` file GCP is on it is own make an validation with this setup
+For GCP I setup the ``GOOGLE_CLOUD_PROJECT`` environment variable in the ``cloudbuild.yaml``

+GCP is on it is own make an validation with this setup
 ```
 - name: google/cloud-sdk